Skip to content

 docs/index.mdDefaultHome page with hero section

-docs/.vitepress/config.tsDefaultVitePress config with TypeDoc and auto-sidebar
+docs/.vitepress/config.tsDefaultVitePress config with auto-sidebar

 docs/.vitepress/theme/index.tsDefaultTheme with sidebar indentation CSS

-docs/.gitignoreDefaultIgnores build artifacts and generated API reference
+docs/.gitignoreDefaultIgnores VitePress build artifacts

 Default files are written once.
 Delete them to regenerate.